redFrik/udk09-Bits_and_Pieces/udk130516/README.md

 * cheap alternative to an arduino
 * see <http://energia.nu> and <http://www.exp-tech.de/Mainboards/MSP430-LaunchPad-Value-Line-Development-kit.html> sell them cheap (≈ €5).
 * just make sure you get version 1.5 or later.
-* note that you will need to flip around the tx and rx jumpers (see attached picture where it says RX and <https://github.com/energia/Energia/wiki/Hardware>)
+* note that you will need to flip around the tx and rx jumpers (see attached picture where it says RXD and <https://github.com/energia/Energia/wiki/Hardware>)
 * <http://www.instructables.com/id/Use-Arduino-code-on-a-TI-Launchpad-MSP430/>

 ![launchpad](https://raw.github.com/redFrik/udk09-Bits_and_Pieces/master/udk130516/IMG_20130516_044554.jpg)

 //--extras
 ----------
-* connect some leds with resistors to the pwm output pins and make them fade smoothly.
+* to try: connect some leds with resistors to the pwm output pins and make them fade smoothly.
-* send back sensor data via serial to Arduino IDE serial monitor and PureData.
+* to try: send back sensor data via serial to Arduino IDE serial monitor and PureData.
-* build a 5v power supply with one 7805, two 100nF capacitors and one 10uF electrolytic capacitor
+* to try: build a 5v power supply with one 7805, two 100nF capacitors and one 10uF electrolytic capacitor
 ![5v](https://raw.github.com/redFrik/udk09-Bits_and_Pieces/master/udk130516/5v.png)

 Next week - bring motors, fans, leds and other stuff you'd like to control.